boa00/simplybookmarks/README.md

 - Simple landing page with log in and register buttons
 - Log in functionality and styling
 - Register functionality and styling

+## Components

+### List of bookmarks

+Each bookmark is in the rectangle box with title, small description (up to X symbols), category.
+This box is clickable which leads to the original link.
+At one of the corners, there is an edit button, which leads to a pop up page.
+Alongside edit button, there should be delete button as well for simplicity.
+Also, at one of the corners there should be a list of tags